Novra S400 Receiver

 The Novra S400 can be connected as follows:

-- Connect the LNB directly to interface RF1 of the S400 using a coaxial cable (an RG6 cable is recommended).
+- Connect the LNB directly to interface RF1 of the S400 using a coaxial cable (preferably an RG6 cable).

 - Connect the S400’s LAN1 interface to your computer or network.